-Beyond Survival focuses on lifting up the experience and vision of trafficked domestic workers in our membership.
-Rather than just telling stories of abuse and survival, our campaign tells stories of leadership and policy change led by workers themselves.
+Beyond Survival focuses on lifting up the experience and leadership of domestic worker survivors of trafficking.
+Our campaign tells stories of leadership and policy change led by our worker members.

 From December 2007 to December 2017, the Polaris-operated National Human Trafficking Hotline learned about approximately 8,000 labor trafficking cases.
 The highest number of cases – almost 23 percent – involved domestic work.
 In human trafficking prosecutions, the highest number of criminal and civil cases for labor trafficking in 2017 were domestic work-related.